- The Life & Legacy of Bill Daniels

 Among Bill’s most notable philanthropic projects were his groundbreaking efforts in education.
 Recognizing the value of learning financial responsibility at a young age, Bill founded Young Americans Bank in 1987.
 The bank provides a full range of banking services to children and young adults with the intention of providing the knowledge and experience they will need to prosper in our free enterprise system.
 Young Americans Bank remains the world’s only FDIC-insured, state-chartered commercial bank exclusively for young people.

 Once his bank for kids was fully operational, Bill turned his attention to another personal concern.
 He felt that greater educational effort — particularly at the college level — should be placed on integrity, ethics, and proper personal conduct.
 He addressed this by donating more than $20 million to the University of Denver's business school to reengineer the core curriculum with integrated instruction on values such as honesty, accountability, treating people properly, appearance and dress, respectful communication, and giving back to the community.
 In 1994, the business school was renamed the Daniels College of Business in Bill's honor, and has gained national prominence for its ethics-based curriculum.

 Bill brought his unique style to all his philanthropic endeavors.
 He had a very personal concern for, and involvement with, people and families in need and the organizations dedicated to helping them.
 Bill did more than simply sign donation checks.
 He sought out and interacted with those who needed help.
-While money is an important part of any contribution, Bill's public support of charitable causes also served as inspiration to others.
+Bill's public support of charitable causes served as inspiration to others.
 For Bill, the strength of a community can be measured by how its citizens help those who are vulnerable and struggling.
-He devoted time and attention to helping disadvantaged people build happier, healthier, and more productive lives.
-And as he once said, “I am for the underdog, the homeless, the hungry... for those who need a second chance.”
+He devoted time and attention to helping people from all walks of life build happier, healthier, and more productive lives.
+He wrote, “I am for the underdog, the homeless, the hungry... for those who need a second chance.”